Want to earn continuing education credit for this article? Learn more.

 Treatment

 Orthopedic specialists agree that the most important treatment for shin splints is rest.
 If the activity aggravating the tibialis anterior continues prior to the tissue healing, damage to the muscle will ensue.
-Additionally, directly icing the shin after activity will minimize tissue damage.
+Additionally, ice is commonly used after activity to reduce pain and reactive swelling, although it is now viewed as a pain-management tool rather than a primary driver of tissue healing.

 Massage is a valuable tool when recuperating from anterior shin splints.
 Bodywork can drastically reduce the tightened and fibrotic muscle tissue typical of this injury.